zixingjiang/usvideo_capture/README.md

 ### Video source
 - Set ```--capture_live_video``` to capture live video from the capture device.
 Otherwise, the script will replay video from the video file specified by ```--video_file_path```.
-- Specify the capture device index by ```--video_device```.
-Usually 0 refers to the laptop's built-in camera.
-You may try 1, 2, etc. to use the video capture card.
+- Specify the capture device by ```--video_device```.
+On Windows OS, this script uses the [DirectShow](https://learn.microsoft.com/en-us/windows/win32/directshow/directshow) backend to capture video, which accepts a digit device index, such as 0, 1, 2, etc (usually 0 is the laptop's built-in camera).
+On Linux OS, this script uses the [V4L2](https://en.wikipedia.org/wiki/Video4Linux) backend to capture video, which accepts a device path, such as /dev/video0, /dev/video1, etc. **To be consistent with the Windows case, [this script already includes the device path prefix](https://github.com/zixingjiang/py-us-video-capture/blob/main/capture.py#L27), so you can directly use the device index, such as 0, 1, 2, here.**

 ### Frame origin
 If you need to use the calibration and target selection functions, you need to specify the origin of the ultrasonic video frame.
 The origin may be different for different ultrasound devices.
 It is recommended that you capture a video first, then measure the pixel coordinates of the origin in the video and pass them to this script via ```--video_origin_x``` and ```--video_origin_y``` arguments.